Victor3DPetersson/Hail/README.md

 - [x] Texture views to have read only, write only and read write access to textures (might need to add memory barriers for the reading)
 - [x] Sorting with a compute shader.
 - [x] liquid simulation on the GPU.
-- [] Create a sdf texture each frame for all fluids and use it to drive the visual effect.
+- [x] Create a sdf texture each frame for all fluids and use it to drive the visual effect.
+- [] Multiple clouds.
+- [] Sky background.
+- [] Crash logger and send out a build for testing.

 - [] Look over the Frame In Flight fences as the tutroial I followed was wrong.
 - [] Improve RadixSort to use a proper reduction for the shuffle step.
 - [] Look over all resources that are using frame in flight and remove uneccessary uses.
 - [] Angelscript, implement the language server protocol for SyntaxHighlighting in VS-Code.
 - [] Create a pipeline to create sprites render commands from AngelScript
 - [] Fix broken reloading of GPU resources and then remake hot reloading
+- [] Shader include gets updated, update all shaders that depends on it.

 # TODO: unspecified order for Hail Engine